zaforf/isp/_pages/nnfromscratch.md

     error.append(abs(0.5*np.square(Y-fwret[-1])).mean())
     accu.append(acc(model,sigmoid,X,Y))
 ```
 Here is the code for the actual learning process.
-In this code snippet I'm using the sigmoid activation function, which gets the best results, but I also added the ReLU function to try it out.
-For more information about activation functions, go here.
+In this code snippet, I'm using the sigmoid activation function, which got the best results in my tests, but I also added the ReLU function to try it out.

-Since the gradient output of the backpropagation is the same format as the model, updating the parameters is very simple.
-Other than that, the code is pretty self explanatory.
+Since the gradient output of the backpropagation is in the same format as the model, updating the parameters is very simple.
+Other than that, the code is pretty self-explanatory.
 The operator for updating the parameters is `+=` instead of `-=` because the original calculation of `dl` already factors in a negation; the derivative of the loss function $0.5(y-\hat{y})^2$ should be $-(y-\hat{y})$ but instead it is calculated as $y-\hat{y}$.

 <div align="center" markdown="1">